arananet/image-manipulation-gpt-image-1/README.md

 - Python 3.8 or higher
 - Azure OpenAI subscription with access to the gpt-image-1 model
-- Environment variables configured in a .env file
+- Environment variables are configured in a .env file

 ## Installation